PraveenKumarSridhar/PraveenkumarSridhar/README.md

 🤖 Machine Learning Engineer at Nextdoor | Content Moderation Specialist 🚀

 👨‍💻 Hello there!
-I'm [Your Name], a dedicated Machine Learning Engineer with a knack for fine-tuning algorithms to keep online communities safe.
+I'm Praveen Kumar Sridhar, a dedicated Machine Learning Engineer with a knack for fine-tuning algorithms to keep online communities safe.
 Currently, I'm on a thrilling journey as a part of the Nextdoor team, where I specialize in content moderation, ensuring that our platform remains a welcoming and secure space for neighbors to connect.

 📚 My academic journey led me to Northeastern University, where I delved into the captivating world of Machine Learning and Deep Learning.
 During my time there, I had the privilege of contributing to NLP Research.